edmyrbatiancila/marketplace/README.md

 1. Create UI design for the marketplace website. - In Progress..
     - Create static pages for the marketplace website.
+    - Create App Router for creating, and showing items.

 2. Implement the UI design using ReactJS + NextJS + TypeScript.